Dales24/SlideShow/README.md

 To connect to our server:
 python -m SimpleHTTPServer server

-We then access our local host and direct to where the Html and Image file are store!
+We then access our local host and direct to where the Html and Image file are stored!

 Design: